Welcome Finance PPI Claim

 Welcome Finance PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Welcome Finance.

-There are many examples of Welcome Finance mis-selling PPI, some consumers were not even made aware by Welcome Finance that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not informed by Welcome Finance that it was optional.
+There are many examples of Welcome Finance mis-selling PPI, some customers were not even made aware by Welcome Finance that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not told by Welcome Finance that it was optional.